unixwzrd/unixwzrd.github.io/html/projects/LogGPT/_posts/2025-04-16-loggpt-introduction.md

   <p style="font-size: 0.95em;">
     <em>
       The circled icon in the menubar indicates the extension is "On."<br>
-      The download button appears on ChatGPT sessions—press it to download your chat history.
+      The download button appears on ChatGPT sessions-press it to download your chat history.
     </em>
   </p>
 </div>